The author thought he was getting a deal on this modern carbon gravel frame. But there was more than meets the eye. Photo: AJ Powell

 My research and experience is by no means exhaustive — for as many stories as you read like mine, you'll probably read the story of a lucky internet sleuth who had no problems with their open-mold frame.
 But is it really worth the risk?
 The 50-50 toss up?
 I'll leave you with my takeaway, which is this: Next time, ditch the mold and just get the Open.
 You'll be better off.

 Editor's Note: AJ Powell is a freelance writer and the opinions expressed here are his own.
-Many riders have good and bad experiences with open-mold frames, YMMV.
-Certified Pre-Owned bikes are not covered by factory warranty, but are inspected by expert mechanics to confirm they are free of damage.
+Many riders have good experiences with open-mold frames and YMMV.
+TPC Certified Pre-Owned bikes are not covered by factory warranty, but are inspected by expert mechanics to confirm they are free of damage.
 Damaged frames are professionally repaired by Broken Carbon with a 5 year warranty on repair work.